void-ppc/void-ppc-docs/README.md

-# Void Linux for Power architecture
+# Void Linux for PowerPC and Power ISA

-This is the Void Linux porting project for the Power architecture and PowerPC, both 32 and 64-bit.
+This is the Void Linux porting project for PowerPC and related systems, both 32 and 64-bit.
 Keep in mind that **it is unofficial at this point**.

 ## Rationale